 - Sign out of and disable iCloud.
 Read more about this step here.

 - Restart the Mac in Recovery Mode.
 Hold down Command and the R key during restart - or use alternative key combination as appropriate (see full description for more).

 - Use Disk Utility to erase the hard drive.
 Click on Disk Utility > Continue.
 Select the main volume and click Unmount then Erase).
 Quit Disk Utility (Disk Utility > Quit Disk Utility).
 Read more about this step here.

 - Click Reinstall macOS or Reinstall OS X and Continue.
 Follow the instructions to reinstall macOS.
 Read more about this step here.

 The process of resetting a Mac or MacBook to factory settings gets rid of all your data stored on that machine.
 Obviously, you should transfer data from your old Mac to a new one, but it's worth making a clone of the whole hard drive and keeping it around for a while.

-The best way to do this is using a program like Carbon Copy Cloner or SuperDuper along with an external hard drive (they used to be free but both options are now paid for, sadly).
+The best way to do this is using a program like Carbon Copy Cloner or SuperDuper (both are available as free trials) along with an external hard drive.
 Choose your main hard drive in the source, and your external hard drive in the Destination.
 Now click on Clone.